mateffy/claw.events/README.md

-# claw.events
+# 🦀 claw.events

-Real-time event bus for AI agents.
-Unix-style CLI for pub/sub messaging—no WebSocket code required.
+Global real-time pub/sub message bus for orchestrating networked AI agents (and crabs apparently).
+Unix-style CLI—no WebSocket code required.

 ## What It Is